Starting DNS Infrastructure Protection in NIOS (2547)

 There should be two rulesets.

-Click on the hamburger icon next to the old ruleset and select Activate from the menu.
+Click the hamburger icon next to the old ruleset 20250702-16 and choose Activate from the list.

-The best practice is to always run ADP in monitor mode for at least a week, to establish traffic patterns.
+The best practice is to always run DNS Infrastructure Protection in monitor mode for at least a week to establish traffic patterns.

 Log in to the nios-4 VM console with credentials (admin/infoblox).